parthak314/RISCV-Team5/statements/ParthaKhanna.md

 ---
 # Complete RISCV-32I Design

 The main alterations for this section were checking over and making minor adjustments to `decode_top.sv`.

-No further contribution made to this section.
+I also assisted in testing and debugging which can be seen in the team statement.

 ---
 # Superscalar Model of RISCV-32I